SuperMarioYAHOOYAHOO/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 ### iMac12,x Bluescreen after driver installation

 Currently Intel's iGPU drivers for the HD 3000 series do not support UEFI booting in Windows.
 The recommended solution is to simply disable the iGPU: [iMac 12,1 Windows 10 Boot Loop – Fix Intel Graphics issue](https://zzq.org/?p=39)

+ISSUE: IT SEEMS THEY HAVE FIXED THIS.
+I  INSTLLED HD GRAPHICS 3000 ON MY MACBOOKPRO8,1 AND ITS FINE.